-Given the choice between representing the thickness of the book with an extra line for dimensionality and weight vs removing it for simplicity, they opted for with.
+Given the choice between representing the thickness of the book with an extra line for dimensionality and weight vs removing it for simplicity, they opted for the version with.
 Happy with the text treatment, it was time to move on to the next stage.

-Colour and treatment development
+Colour and Style development

 Keeping the brief in mind I explored different treatments and colour options.
 My goals were twofold: on the emotional messaging side, to look for schemes that would make the brand stand out as modern and serious, but not edgy and gritty like some existing branding; and on the technical side, that could be used in a lot of different scenarios – large and small, on dark and light backgrounds.
-I presented a number of options to see which way the client was leaning in regards to how colourful vs serious they wanted to go, as well as the arrangement of colours.
+I presented a number of options to see which way the client was leaning in regards to how colourful vs reserved they wanted to go, as well as the arrangement of colours.

 Results: They really liked 1 and 6, with a special mention to 2 for elegance but wanting to go with the more colourful directions.
 After discussion they preferred 1, since while they really liked 6 and in isolation it was a cooler colour treatment, it was agreed it was not as appropriate for the club as 1.
 There were also technical worries about being able to nicely produce such an array of colours in a gradient consistently, for example on a club uniform.
 They again decided to forgo further iteration, and continue with 1, once I clarified that both arrangements would be used in different situations and it wasn’t one over the other.